cfaife/random-numbers/README.md

 # Vodacom Random Number's Generator API

-The system was developed using `Java Concurrency API` and `Jakarta EE 8` such as `JAX-RS`, `EJB` and `CDI` technologies.
+The system was developed using `Java Concurrency API` and `Jakarta EE 8` with `JAX-RS`, `EJB` and `CDI` technologies.

 # Preparing the application server

-Download   a wildfly-19  application server at: `https://wildfly.org/downloads/`unzip  and install  in your preferred folder, for example `/opt/`,  then run the script at `<wildfly-home-folder>/bin/add-user.sh` in order to create a user
+Download wildfly-19  application server at: `https://wildfly.org/downloads/`unzip  and install  in your preferred folder, for example `/opt/`,  then run the script at `<wildfly-home-folder>/bin/add-user.sh` in order to create a user.

-* The user should be
+* The user should be:

 		username: vodauser
 		password: vodacom1

 # Building the code and deploying manually
 Using `maven` type in the terminal below commands:

 		mvn clean install

-* 1. After build and compile the code, deploy the package war file to `wildfly` deployment's folder running:
+* 1. After build and compile the code, deploy the package war file to `wildfly` deployment's folder running the following command:

 		cp random-numbers/target/random-numbers.war <wildfly-folder>/standalone/deployments/

 * 2. Startup  the server using the below command:

 		<wildfly-folder>/bin/standalone.sh

 # Deploying via `Docker`

-Here it is used image from jboss/wildfly  where it is going to be package.
+Here it is being used image from jboss/wildfly, where it is wrapped.

 # Exploring some available resources:

-Requests a new Random number, when it completes the http response header has a key `x-request-duration` with the value  of the  process duration:
+Requests a new Random number, when it completes the `http response header` has a key `x-request-duration` with the value  of the  process duration:

 		POST http://localhost:8080/random-numbers/api/v1/random